 The main drawback against this highly-regarded product is its price, considering a larger tin from the same range (containing six times as much paint) costs less than three times more.

 |A wide choice of colours||It takes four hours to dry fully|

 |Generally doesn’t need priming or sanding|

-Best Chalk Paint UK – 2022 Comparison Table
+Best Chalk Paint in the UK – 2023 Comparison Table

 |Model||Volume||Colours||Coverage||Drying time||Suitable for metal?||Rating|